White and blue painted Galapagos small ship Evolution floats next to popular site Kicker Rock a tan volcanic cone that reaches up from the ocean.

 The 8-day In the Steps of Pirates itinerary highlights include: Visiting nine islands of this enchanted archipelago, including Baltra, Isabela, Fernandina, Bartolome, Santiago, Santa Cruz, Rabida, Espanola and San Cristobal.
 Regular opportunities to snorkel, kayak, swim, hike and enjoy panga rides mean interaction with endemic Galapagos species is accessible to travelers of various activity levels.

-Read on for details about this trip, or learn more about an AdventureSmith’s Galapagos cruise and all our Galapagos trips.
+Read on for details about this trip, or learn more about an AdventureSmith Galapagos cruise and all our Galapagos trips.
+Our experts have been on an Evolution Galapagos cruise firsthand; learn more in our MV Evolution Galapagos Review.

 Itinerary